Boning1011/linux-renderfarm-docs/README.md

-**For multi-gpu machine failed on render high-res image**
+**For multi-gpu machine failed on render high-res image:**
 ```
 KARMA_XPU_OPTIX_DISABLE_HOST_PINNED = 1
 ```

-*Note: For daily-build after 20.5.395, there's an internel environment variable to disable the CUDA pin host memory feature.
+*Note: For daily-build after 20.5.395, this environment variable added as an internal debbug to disable the CUDA pin host memory feature.
 This feature will likely to cause the multi-gpu machine fail on allocating the host memory when rendering high resolution image.*

 **Other useful environment variables:**
 ```